 suicidal thoughts or actions.

-You may have thoughts about suicide while taking carbamazepine.
+You may have thoughts about suicide while taking Epitol.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Follow your doctor's instructions about taking seizure medication if you are pregnant.
-Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
-Carbamazepine may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Do not start or stop taking Epitol without your doctor's advice, and tell your doctor right away if you become pregnant.
+Epitol may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 The benefit of preventing seizures may outweigh any risks to the baby.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of carbamazepine on the baby.